|Academic Profile |

 Prof Michael John Kirk Walsh

-School of Art, Design and Media
+Chair, School of Art, Design and Media

-|My research falls into three main categories:|
+|My research falls under the umbrella term 'Conflict and Culture' and can be subdivided into three main categories:|

-3. Twentieth century music biography.
+3. Twentieth century music history

 - Art Conservation In Famagusta, Cyprus

 - Emergency Conservation and Restoration of the Art and Architecture of Famagusta

 - Heritage Conservation, Visualization and Education: Protecting Regional Culture of Universal Significance in a Globalizing World

 - Visualising Famagusta: Creating a Virtual Museum of the Orthodox Cathedral of Saint George of the Greeks in Famagusta as a Pilot Study for Other Endangered Sites Worldwide